Canine hip dysplasia: Causes and effects

 Hip dysplasia may be caused by a femur that does not fit correctly into the pelvic socket, or poorly developed muscles in the pelvic area.
 Large and giant breeds are most susceptible to hip dysplasia (possibly due to the body mass index (BMI) of the individual animal), though many other breeds can suffer from it.
 The Orthopedic Foundation for Animals maintains a list of top 100 breeds affected.

 To reduce pain, the animal will typically reduce its movement of that hip.
 This may be visible as "bunny hopping", where both legs move together, or less dynamic movement (running, jumping), or stiffness.
 Since the hip cannot move fully, the body compensates by adapting its use of the spine, often causing spinal, stifle (a dog's knee joint), or soft tissue problems to arise.

 The causes of hip dysplasia are considered heritable, but new research conclusively suggests that environment also plays a role.
 To what degree the causality is genetic and what portion environmental is a topic of current debate.
 Neutering a dog, especially before the dog has reached an age of full developmental maturity, has been shown to almost double the chance he or she will develop hip dysplasia versus intact dogs or dogs that were neutered after reaching adulthood.
 Other environmental influences include overweight condition, injury at a young age, overexertion on the hip joint at a young age, ligament tear at a young age, or repetitive motion on forming joint (e.g. jogging with puppy under the age of 1 year).
 As current studies progress, greater information may help provide procedures to effectively reduce the occurrence of this condition.

-It is most common in medium-large pure bred dogs, such as Newfoundlands, German Shepherd Dogs, retrievers (such as Labradors, Tollers, or Goldens), Rottweilers and Mastiffs, but also occurs in some smaller breeds such as spaniels and pugs.
+It is most common in medium-large pure bred dogs, such as Newfoundlands, German Shepherds, retrievers (such as Labradors, Tollers, or Goldens), Rottweilers and Mastiffs, but also occurs in some smaller breeds such as spaniels and pugs.